 If you are a social service provider , licensed day care or school and need books for your children or just have a passion for helping others we want to hear from you!

 Our core volunteers are high school students, parents and teachers.
-They sort new and gently used books into four age groups and help with delivery.
+They sort new and gently used books into four age groups and may also help with delivery.